Frelinghuysen University: Academics and activism

-Frelinghuysen University offered a broad range of adult educational programs designed for non-traditional students and working-class African Americans, including courses designed for those with limited or no literacy skills.
+Frelinghuysen University offered a broad range of adult educational programs for non-traditional students and working-class African Americans, including courses for those with limited or no literacy skills.
 The university's offerings included a complete high school curriculum and courses at the undergraduate and graduate levels.
 Courses were also provided for trades and both semi-professional and professional occupations.
 Often, vocational education and higher education were provided in complement to each other to match the capacity of the student.
 The student body was made up mostly of men who were long-time residents of Washington, D.C., generally from working-class, uneducated families.
-The evening classes, while making it easier for those who worked a trade during the day to attend, could be difficult for women to attend due to their family and work responsibilities.
-Coursework for women was focused on general education, rather than vocational training, with the goal of helping to shape the impression of African Americans that their employers would form, and aiming to create an expectation of professionalism for domestic workers that would push wages higher and increase respect for the occupation.
+The evening classes, while making attendance more accessible for those who worked a trade during the day, could be difficult for women due to their family and work responsibilities.
+Coursework for women was focused on general education rather than vocational training to help shape the impression of African Americans that their employers would form and aiming to create an expectation of professionalism for domestic workers that would push wages higher and increase respect for the occupation.

 The university included schools of liberal arts, applied science, biology, sociology, theology, law, chiropractic, pharmacy, embalming and sanitary science, and commerce.
-Graduates from the John M, Langston School of Law often went on to work in the Treasury Department or the General Printing Office, and in 1927, an article in the Pittsburgh Courier reported that over seventy-five percent of the graduates from the university's law school went on to pass the Washington, D.C., bar exam.
+Graduates of the John M. Langston School of Law often went on to work in the Treasury Department or the General Printing Office, and in 1927, an article in the Pittsburgh Courier reported that over 75 percent of graduates of the university's law school went on to pass the Washington, D.C., bar exam.

-The Hannah Stanley Opportunity School at Frelinghuysen University, named after Cooper's mother, provided a course of general education to prepare students for community service.
+The Hannah Stanley Opportunity School at Frelinghuysen University, named after Cooper's mother, provided a general education course to prepare students for community service.
 The university also offered home nursing classes, supported by the Washington, D.C., chapter of the Red Cross.
 Colored American Forward was founded at the university in 1917, with its members working to aid and protect the large number of African Americans leaving the southern United States for northern and western states during the Great Migration.